Shahaf-F-S/Shahaf-F-S/README.md

  - IntelliJ (Java)
  - Clion (C/C++)
  - Rider (C#)
- - DataLore (Python)
- - DataSpell (Python)

 ### I have developed projects like:
-  - Automatic highly-profitable trading systems for cryptocurrency, stock and Forex, and arbitrage, some based on Machine-Learning.
+  - Automatic real-time cryptocurrency markets screening framework.
+  - Cryptocurrency Arbitrage framework for developing systems to detect single-exchange and multi-exchange Arbitrage opportunities across the markets, process, analyze, record them, and trade accordingly.
-  - A framework for building REST APIs using the wonderful dynamic and alive behaviour of Python.
+  - A framework for building REST APIs and Bluetooth or Sockets servers that behave as a modern APIs do.
-  - Passive auto source code documentation generation for python projects.
-  - PineScript to python program convertor and executer, with reproducible generated python code from PineScript.
+  - A fully customisable python module for pretty printing, representing, and processing python objects and their data.
   - Project creation and management system for AI drivven virtual assistant development, for custom neural network modeling, dynamic dataset, and learning process.
   - Auto license plate recognition and extraction using Machine Learning.
   - Text to code conversion supporting programming languages like: Python, C#, C, C++, Arduino, and Java, with auto syntax completion, and auto live speech to code system.
-  - Auto 3D models rendering from source images of a model file, easily integrated as a CLI app or a python module.
+  - Auto 3D models rendering from source images of an object, easily integrated as a CLI app or a python module.
   - Simple utils packages for: Text To Speech, Speech Recognition, Text Sentiment Analysis, Sockets wrapper, image colorization, python addons to enable overloading, true private and public, dynamic type enforcement in runtime, and more.